 Here are two sample responses you could use:

 - “We just felt more comfortable about the overall value of another vendor and have chosen to use them going forward.”

 - “While you have a competitive product, there was not a singular factor that caused us to choose the other company over yours.
 We had to look at the entire offering and they just won out this time.”

 The vendor should be a responsive, supportive resource at each step of the process.
-Kacey suggests to “use them as a resource, not as a combatant.
-It will provide a more rewarding experience in the short and long-term.”
+Nash suggests: “Use them as a resource, not as a combatant.
+It will provide a more rewarding experience in the short- and long-term.”

 Next steps: Manage software vendors with confidence

-Each of us at Software Advice is committed to helping you find the best software that meets the needs of your business.
-We hope this article helps you understand what to expect after a consultation with an advisor and how you can keep the control in your purchasing process.
+Our advisors at Software Advice are committed to helping you find the best software that meets the needs of your business.
+We hope this article helps you understand what to expect after a consultation with an advisor and how you can keep control of your purchasing process.

 Our advisors have an incredible depth of knowledge in the specific software type they work with buyers on.
-They’re constantly researching to stay up with the changes, trends, and capabilities in each market, but can make mistakes.
+They’re constantly researching to stay up with the changes, trends, and functionalities of each market, but they can make mistakes.
 So please always reach out to let us know how we can be of better help to you or share a compliment with us.
 We’re here for you!